kaizencycle/Kaizen-OS/CIVIC_SDK_COMPLETE.md

 ## 🎉 MISSION ACCOMPLISHED!

-Your Civic OS SDK is **LIVE** and **WORKING**!
+Your Kaizen OS SDK is **LIVE** and **WORKING**!
 Citizens can now be created with `.gic` domains, GI scores, and full integration with your live APIs.
 The system gracefully handles unavailable APIs while maintaining full functionality.

 **Ready to onboard your first citizens!** 🚀